kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 2. If you run `npm i` against that `package.json` and `package-lock.json`, the latter will never be updated, even if the `package.json` would be happy with newer versions.
 3. If you manually edit your `package.json` to have different ranges and run `npm i` and those ranges aren't compatible with your `package-lock.json`, then the latter will be updated with version that are compatible with your `package.json`.

-### package.json and yarn.lock
-`npx create-react-app` executes `create-react-app` binary, and `create-react-app` uses yarn to create the project if yarn is installed, that's why you can see `yarn.lock`.
-To use npm in `create-react-app`, use `--use-npm` flag (no matter you execute `create-react-app` with npx or yarn or directly, you should set it if you want it to use npm).

 ### npm install and npm ci
 - `npm install` reads `package.json` to create a list of dependencies and uses `package-lock.json` to inform which versions of these dependencies to install.
 If a dependency is not in `package-lock.json` it will be added by `npm install`.